-- 1. In the Visual Studio Web Application project, open the layout or sublayout. - 2.
-In Visual Studio, in the layout or sublayout, right-click the control, and then click Properties.
+- 1. In the Visual Studio Web application project, open the layout or sublayout. - 2.
+Right-click the control, and then click Properties.
 The Visual Studio Properties pallet appears. - 3.
-Use the Visual Studio Properties pallet to set properties, or click the Source tab and enter attributes and values for the control definition element.
+Use the Visual Studio Properties pallet to set properties, or click the Source tab and enter attributes and values in the control definition element.